dariofenoglio98/Multi_frequency_STResNet/README.md

 ## Datasets
 The methodology was validated using two datasets, each involving participants performing seven distinct physical activities:
-- USI-HEAR: Collected from 30 participants using eSense earbuds, featuring a 6-axis IMU sensor (3-axis accelerometer and gyroscope).
+- **USI-HEAR**: Collected from 30 participants using eSense earbuds, featuring a 6-axis IMU sensor (3-axis accelerometer and gyroscope).
+The original dataset can be accessed [here](<link-to-USI-HEAR-dataset>).
-- OCOSense: Gathered from 24 participants in 2022 via Emteq Labs' OCOSense Smart Glasses, equipped with multiple sensors including a 3-axis accelerometer, gyroscope, magnetometer, and a pressure sensor.
+- **OCOSense**: Gathered from 24 participants via Emteq Labs' OCOSense Smart Glasses, equipped with multiple sensors including a 3-axis accelerometer, gyroscope, magnetometer, and a pressure sensor.
+The original dataset can be accessed [here](https://www.kaggle.com/datasets/emteqlabs/emteq-ocosense-smart-glasses-har-data?resource=download).

+Note: In this repository, we have uploaded two example datasets for demonstration purposes.
+These are not the ones used in the paper.

 ## Experimental Results